 Is a toothache keeping you awake at night?
 Maybe you fell and broke a tooth?
 No matter the situation, you need an emergency dentist right away.
-Dr. David Salibian is here to provide you with the same-day care you need to stop your pain and save your smile.
+Dr. David Salibian is here to provide you with the same-day emergency dentistry in Belmont, MA that you need to stop your pain and save your smile.

 Are you experiencing severe or chronic TMJ pain?
 We provide BOTOX injections, occlusal adjustments, oral appliances, and TENS machine treatment to help tackle your uncomfortable symptoms and help ease your discomfort.
 First, we’ll need to conduct an examination.
 Once we determine the underlying issue, we will create a treatment plan to provide you with long-term and effective relief.
 That way, you won’t have to live in discomfort any longer.